AleNegrini/CCA131-Required-Skills/README.md

  ## Secure
 Enable relevant services and configure the cluster to meet goals defined by security policy; demonstrate knowledge of basic security practices

-- Configure HDFS ACLs
+### Configure HDFS ACLs
-- Install and configure Sentry
+### Install and configure Sentry
-- Configure Hue user authorization and authentication
+### Configure Hue user authorization and authentication
-- Enable/configure log and query redaction
+### Enable/configure log and query redaction
+- Make sure that the property 'Enable Log and Query Redaction' is enabled (HDFS->Configuration->redaction_policy_enabled)
+- Configure the property "Log and Query Redaction Policy" by creating and defining as many rules you want

-- Create encrypted zones in HDFS
+### Create encrypted zones in HDFS

 ## Test
 Benchmark the cluster operational metrics, test system configuration for operation and efficiency